 Stylistic and Grammatical Differences in Quranic usage of the names Al-Rahman and Al-Raheem

 The name Al-Rahman is not paired in a sequence with any other name except Al-Raheem, and that pairing only appears in the Quranic text six (6) times, two of them in the Bismallah (Al-Fatiha 1:1, and Al-Naml 27:30).
 Another name may also appear in the same aya, such as the name Allah in the passage quoted above, but the two names (Al-Rahman and Allah) are not paired as one name following the other directly.
-Both the name Al-Raheem and the adjective form raheem, in contrast, are almost always paired with either another name or adjective (both of the same type).
-Often the name Allah (the Exalted) is placed directly before the name Al-Raheem or adjective raheem, which is then followed by yet another name paired with it.
-And that other name is sometimes, nine times in Surat Al-Shuara’ (26) and four times in other Surahs making a total of 13 times, paired with the name Al-‘Aziz which means Exalted in Might, essentially a variant of Almighty.
-Adding these pairs together—-where the name Al-Raheem is paired with either Al-Rahman (6 times) or Al-‘Aziz (13 times)—-we get 19 times the name Al-Raheem is paired with a Divine Name expressing the attribute of Power/ Might, a significant number, which is also the number of letters in the Bismallah.
+Both the name Al-Raheem and the adjective form raheem, in contrast, are almost always paired with either another name or adjective (both of the same type, adjective or name).
+Often the name Allah (the Exalted) is placed directly before the name Al-Raheem or adjective raheem forming a pair, which is then followed by yet another name or adjective paired with it expressing another form of mercy.
+And sometimes the name Al-Raheem follows the name Al-‘Aziz which means Exalted in Might, essentially a variant of Almighty.
+This occurs nine times in Surat Al-Shuara’ (26) and four times in other Surahs making a total of 13 times, Adding these pairs together—-where the name Al-Raheem is paired with either Al-Rahman (6 times) or Al-‘Aziz (13 times)—-we get 19 times the name Al-Raheem is paired with a Divine Name expressing the attribute of Power/ Might, a significant number, which is also the number of letters in the Bismallah.

 The name Al-Raheem and its associated adjective “raheem” are also frequently paired with one of three attributes which serve to define the perimeters of the meaning “merciful” exemplified in Allah’s mercy: most frequently with ghufur or Al-ghufur which means “forgiving/ The Forgiving”, second most frequently tawab or Al-Tawab, which means “Accepter of repentance,” and finally the least-frequent but also important ra’uf or Al-Ra’uf, which means “kind/ The Kind.”
 The placement of these three specific adjectives (or names when the name Al-Raheem is used) beside the expression of Allah’s mercy serves to define the ways in which mercy is expressed: in forgiveness, accepting repentance, and kindness/ compassion.
-This in itself precludes us from “muddying the waters” by claiming that, for example, punishment is a form of “mercy” insofar as it is Just and Justice is a kind of mercy, etc. Indeed, the Quran makes it eminently clear that the believers who do good deeds/ actions will receive His mercy and the disbelievers who commit oppression and crimes will receive His wrath and punishment.
-One could call it the Law of Reciprocity.
+This in itself precludes us from “muddying the waters” by claiming that, for example, punishment or suffering is a form of “mercy” insofar as it could lead us to self-improvement which is a kind of mercy, etc. This may be true, and all prophets and faithful people have suffered extraordinary trials, but mercy as defined in the Quran refers to only the “merciful” result, not the trial itself.
+The trial reflects the Almighty’s input, not the purview of Al-Raheem, the Merciful.
+Indeed, the Quran makes it eminently clear that the believers who do good deeds/ actions will receive His mercy and the deniers who commit oppression and crimes deliberately out of arrogance or denial (of good and evil having consequences as well as of Allah/God) will receive His wrath and punishment.
+One could call it the Law of Reciprocity, making the distinction between power and mercy essential to understanding the Quran.
 This point is brought up repeatedly and with emphasis in the Quran, and the two great Names in the Bismallah reflect precisely that distinction.

 Paired with ra’uf or “kind” (or could also be translated “compassionate”), the adjective raheem is used in Surat Al-Tawba (Repentance) 9:128, in reference to Prophet Mohammad, peace be upon him, emphasizing that the qualities of kindness and mercy are attributes we should strive to attain in our own behavior, as the Prophet showed by example.
 On the other hand, we should not strive to exemplify the attributes of “almighty-ness”, because that would lead to arrogance and cruelty, due to human weakness.
 Only Allah exemplifies both polarities in perfect balance: Yin — expressed by The Exalted Allah as mercy defined as being the ultimate Forgiver, Accepter of Repentance, and Kind/ Compassionate — and Yang, expressed by Him as the sole Creator, Almighty Omnipotent, All-Knowing and All-Seeing/ Hearing Omniscient, and The Just/ Wise/ Supporter/ Lord of all worlds.